Leighton Moss RSPB reserve: Flora and Fauna

 The site is well known for its breeding populations of bittern, marsh harrier and bearded tit.
 In 2021, it was reported that six booming male bitterns were present on the site.
-Other regularly seen bird species include marsh tit, water rail and many wildlfowl species such as common pochard and Eurasian teal.
-Red deer and otter are also present on the reserve.
+In the spring, a distinctive sound can be heard at the reserve, with male bitterns emitting noises similar to “the sound you hear when you blow on the top of a glass milk bottle” to attract a mate.
+Other regularly seen bird species include marsh tit, water rail and many wildfowl species such as common pochard and Eurasian teal.
+Red deer and otters are also present on the reserve.

 The site is also known for its breeding avocet colony, with a record of 40 chicks having fledged at the site in 2012.

 Due to its proximity to the coast, the reserve has attracted rarer species, with species such as osprey, Eurasian spoonbill, black tern and little gull recorded at the site on a fairly regular basis.
 Rare birds present at the site have included red-footed falcon, purple heron, Caspian tern, great reed warbler and Savi's warbler, whilst more recently, rarities have included American wigeon, great grey shrike, green-winged teal and European honey-buzzard in 2019.

 Management

-The extensive reed beds are managed to prevent them drying out and also to prevent saline intrusion from the coast.
+The extensive reed beds are managed to prevent them from drying out and also to prevent saline intrusion from the coast.
 Despite such control of ecological succession, the breeding bittern population (measured by "booming" males) suffered declines in the 1990s and 2000s.
 Following extensive dynamic habitat management in recent years the number of bitterns is steadily increasing.

 In 2015 there was controversy about a plan to cull small numbers of red deer, which create significant damage to the reedbeds.